radanalyticsio/equoid-openshift/README.md

 # Equoid Openshift (local cluster) Setup

-These instructions are for setting up Equoid on Openshift local cluster.
+To run the Equoid on local cluster, you can use the `start.sh` script or run the following instructions manually.

 1. make sure you have oc client in version `3.7`
 ```bash
 oc version